Q. Where do we go dog sledding?

 A. These dogs love work!
 They are bred for dog sledding, conditioned and trained for the work, and if they didn’t show an absolute love for it, they would be home next to our wood stove.

 Q. What insurance do you carry?

 A. Run By Dogs has two different insurances.
 Pet Sitters Associates, LLC is for dog training.
-Outdoors Insurance is for our dog sled educational programs and excursions.
+Kennel Pro is for our dog sled educational programs and excursions.